CS 112

 The contents of both produce.xls and consume.xls will be loaded into matrices with 58 rows corresponding to the years 1949-2006.
 The matrix created from produce.xls has 14 columns representing (1) year, (2) coal, (3) natural gas, (4) oil, (5) NGPL (natural gas plant liquids), (6) total fossil fuels, (7) nuclear, (8) hydroelectric, (9) geothermal, (10) solar, (11) wind, (12) biomass, (13) total renewable energy and (14) total energy produced.
 The matrix created from consume.xls contains 13 columns representing (1) year, (2) coal, (3) natural gas, (4) oil, (5) total fossil fuels, (6) nuclear, (7) hydroelectric, (8) geothermal, (9) solar, (10) wind, (11) biomass, (12) total renewable energy and (13) total energy consumed.
 The file population.mat in the assign3_programs contains a column vector of the U.S. population over the years 1949-2006.

-Create a script file named energy.m that reads in the contents of the produce.xls, consume.xls and population.mat files and performs the following tasks:
+Create a script file named energy.m in the assign3_problems folder that reads in the contents of the produce.xls, consume.xls and population.mat files and performs the following tasks:

 Task 1: Plot the raw data

 In a single figure window, plot the following data in one graph: amount of coal, gas, oil, NGLP, nuclear and total renewable energy produced, and the amount of coal, gas and oil consumed (note that the U.S. consumes all of the renewable energy sources that it produces).
 Plot this data as a function of the year.
 There should be 9 line plots drawn in a single plotting area.
 Complete this code without creating any additional variables - each call to the plot function should refer directly to the two matrices storing the data.
 Use one line style for all of the production data and a different line style for all of the consumption data, and use different colors for the plots.
+(You should specify the colors explicitly in your code, rather than allowing MATLAB to choose the colors automatically.)
 Add a title, axis labels and legend for the graph.
 Note that you can drag the corners of the figure window to expand its size, and drag the legend to a new location if desired.

 Task 2: Graphical analyses of the data